-Located on the main level to the south of the main library entrance, it contains a sink and counter top area, a projector, and projection screen.
+Located on the main level to the south of the main library entrance, the room contains a sink and counter top area, a projector, and projection screen.
 Maximum room occupancy is 38.
-In most cases, there are eight (8) 2′ x 5′ tables and 20 chairs available for use (however, these may be reserved used for other library events if not specifically reserved).
+In most cases, there are eight (8) 2′ x 5′ tables and 20 chairs available for use.
 Additional chairs may be available upon request.

 Downstairs Meeting Room

 The downstairs meeting room is accessible by stairs or an elevator.
 It measures approximately 36′ x 40′ and has large dry-erase surfaces on three walls.
 Maximum room occupancy is 96.
 In most cases, there are twenty 2′ x 5′ tables and 40 chairs available for use.
 Additional chairs may be available upon request.
 Restroom facilities are conveniently located just outside of both meeting rooms.